Smoothing discrete Morse theory: Background

 The converse of Remark \ref{rem:StoPLhandle} is more delicate: As we have seen in Section \ref{sec:PLtoSmooth}, associated to a given PL manifold there might be no smooth structure, or more than one.
 However, in low dimensions, the obstruction theories of Munkres \cite{Munkressmooth} and Hirsch \cite{HundM} yield the following:

-\begin{prp}[Hirsch \cite{HundM}, Munkres \cite{Munkressmooth}] Let $M$ be a PL manifold of dimension $d\leq 7$, with or without boundary, that admits a PL handle decomposition into $c_i$ $i$-handles.
-Then $M$ admits a smooth handle decomposition with $c_i$ $i$-handles. \end{prp}
+\begin{prp}[Hirsch \cite{HundM}, Munkres \cite{Munkressmooth}] Let $M$ be a PL manifold of dimension $d\leq 7$, with or without boundary, that admits a PL handle decomposition into $c_i$ handles of index~$i$.
+Then $M$ admits a smooth handle decomposition with $c_i$ handles of index~$i$. \end{prp}

 Combining this with Remark \ref{rem:StoPLhandle}, Theorem \ref{thm:smh1} and Proposition \ref{prp:smh2}, we obtain: